Coronavirus Update: Asian-American New Yorkers Become Targets Of Attacks Amid Pandemic

 But for the city’s Asian-American population, violent xenophobic attacks are spreading just as fast.

-“There have been several incidents in which, just in passing, a lot of people are being called … you know, every name in the book,” Michael Cho told CBS2’s Christina Fan.
+“There have been several incidents in which, just in passing, a lot of people are being called … you know, every name in the book,” one Korean-American man told CBS2’s Christina Fan.

 RELATED STORY: NYPD Investigating Possible Anti-Asian Hate Crime Amid Coronavirus Outbreak